 The Coral Gables campus, with its 11 colleges and schools, is located on a 230-acre tract in suburban Coral Gables.
-Our current president is Dr. Julio Frenk, former Minister of Health of Mexico and Harvard Dean.
+Our current interim president is Joe Echeverria.

 The University of Miami, a private, non-sectarian institution, currently enrolls approximately 15,000 students in approximately 120 undergraduate, 108 masters, 49 doctoral, and two professional areas of study.
 Approximately 11,000 students are undergraduate degree seeking.
 The University's students represent all 50 states and 114 foreign countries.
 UM alumni live in all 50 states and in 148 countries.
 There are more than 155,000 alumni in the University's history.